Thrombophlebitis is swelling (inflammation) of a vein caused by a blood clot

 Superficial thrombophlebitis rarely causes complications.

-Complications of deep vein thrombosis include blood clots in the lungs (pulmonary embolism
+Complications of deep vein thrombosis include a blood clot in the lungs (pulmonary embolism

 ) or chronic pain and swelling in the leg.